nightwatchcybersecurity/truegaze/README.md

 Current version: v0.2
 ```

-## Online tests
+## Online scans
-Most of the tests are run offline and do not need access to the Internet.
-In order to run the tests that
+Most of the scans are run offline and do not need access to the Internet.
+In order to run the scans that
 require online access, use the "--online" option.
 Please use legally.

 # Development Information